 When data to be packed contains missing values the attributes that indicate missing values (FillValue, valid_min, valid_max, valid_range) must be of the same data type as the packed data.
-See Section 2.5.1, "Missing Data" for a discussion of how applications should treat variables that have attributes indicating both missing values and transformations defined by a scale and/or offset.
+See Section 2.5.1, "Missing Data, valid and actual range" for a discussion of how applications should treat variables that have attributes indicating both missing values and transformations defined by a scale and/or offset.